BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 22/02/2020
 ---
 Oh, yes!
 This Saturday started wonderfully 😍.
 It was sunny in the morning 😎 so I went running with my friend (we would have gone anyway), we did 6 km and then I went to him for breakfast.
 I started writing my thesis (I wrote one page 😅) and in the evening I went with my cousin to the pool to relax 🤗🤗.

+23/02/2020
+---
+It was a good day until evening.
+I don't want to write what happened because it's private, but let's just say I'm a little angry.

+24/02/2020
+---
+All day long it was very hard for me to focus 😥.
+At 4:30 p.m.
+I went running with a friend of mine and it took my emotions away.

+25/02/2020
+---
+This afternoon I went to Bialystok 🚗.
+It's time to start the last semester of studies! 👨🎓

+26/02/2020
+---
+It's been a tough day 😨.
+It's mostly about work... it turned out that what I had to implement wasn't necessary.
+The biggest pain is that I analyzed it in terms of how to solve it and so I realized that we don't need it after 3 days 😪😭.

+27/02/2020
+---
+As far as work is concerned, it was much better today 👍!
+After all, I know what to do 😉.
+In the evening I went with my cousin (who is getting married in July) to the pool to relax. ☺️

+28/02/2020
+---
+It was a good Friday 😊👍!
+At work, I did everything according to plan so I had more time in the afternoon.
+Using it, I made myself a nice dinner.
+I spent the evening with my friends - we talked, played and ate unhealthy food 😆.

+29/02/2020
+---
+Last day of February 😯!
+Today I went running with my friend - we did 5 km and finally endomondo started to measure the distance 🏃👍.
+During the day I wrote some of my thesis and in the evening - again with my friend - we went to the pool 🏊.